o-biotech/public-web-docs/docs/tutorials/cyton-biosensing-board.md

 ![OpenBiotech Connection String Prompt](https://www.fathym.com/iot/img/brainflow_connection_string_prompt.png)

-2. When prompted, paste your IoT Ensemble connection string (copied from the previous step)
+2. When prompted, paste your IoT Ensemble connection string (copied from the previous step).

 3. The application will ask you to select which computer port the Cyton is connected to.
 Type the corresponding port selection and hit enter.